dekonvoluted/dekonvoluted.github.io/_posts/2015-07-04-towards-an-encrypted-system.md

 This isn't a bad starting point at all and unless you feel particular about upping your security level, you could very well go with this default.
 Now, if you do feel that sounds like irresponsible sheep talking, that's fine, too.
 The `cryptsetup` utility has several optional flags to specify the cryptographic scheme you will be using in finer detail.
-You can change the encryption scheme (-c/--cipher), the key size (-s/--key-size), the hashing algorithm (-h/--hash) and a couple of other options.
+You can change the encryption scheme (`-c/--cipher`), the key size (`-s/--key-size`), the hashing algorithm (`-h/--hash`) and a couple of other options.
 [This section](https://wiki.archlinux.org/index.php/Dm-crypt/Device_encryption#Encryption_options_for_LUKS_mode) is written for you.
 In what follows, I'll go with the defaults.

 While creating the encrypted partition, `cryptsetup` will also ask for a passphrase.
+Pick a secure passphrase.
+This passphrase length is limited to 512 characters, but you can have multiple passphrases by adding or removing slots.
+All passphrases are equally valid and any of them can be entered to decrypt the device when prompted.

 Create encrypted volumes on all the partitions that will be mounted and used.
 Leave the boot partition unencrypted.